ejmastnak/ejmastnak.github.io/notes/arch/about.md

 # Find Your Footing After Installing Arch Linux

-Bite-sized tutorials to help you set up a functional work environment after a minimal install of Arch Linux (read: solutions to all my stumbling points when migrating to Arch from macOS).
+**What you're reading:** Bite-sized tutorials to help you set up a functional work environment after a minimal install of Arch Linux
+(read: solutions to all my stumbling points when migrating to Arch from macOS).
 The material should be applicable, with adjustments to package installation, to most `systemd`-based Linux distros.

+**Purpose:** lower the barrier to entry and improve the transition experience for new users.

 ## Useful basics